 ** This programme was put on hold in 2020 and 2021 due to the COVID-19 pandemic.
-Please check this webpage in late 2021 for more information on 2022. **
+It will again be available in 2022.
+Please check this webpage in late 2021 for more information on the application process for 2022. **

 The trend towards increasing subspecialisation led the European Society of Gastrointestinal and Abdominal Radiology (ESGAR), supported by the European Society of Radiology (ESR) and the European School of Radiology (ESOR), to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in abdominal radiology.

 The application of new technologies to abdominal and gastrointestinal radiology has resulted in amazing breakthroughs, with rapid development and refinement of sophisticated diagnostic imaging tests.
 These technologic advances over the past decade have affected the requirements for the practice of abdominal radiology.

 The Exchange Programme for Abdominal Radiology Fellowship offers an opportunity to complement subspecialisation training in abdominal radiology or an existing structured fellowship programme, through exchange, in this field of radiology.
 The three-month exchange programme will provide an intense modular training in all areas of abdominal radiology, including conventional radiology and fluoroscopy, sonography, CT, MRI, and image-guided biopsies and therapeutic interventions.